-We invite local artists and designers working in any medium to apply for the 2023 RISD Museum Research Residency for Artists (previously known as the RISD Museum Artist Fellowship).
 This opportunity combines expansive research methods, artistic practice, and an openness to experimentation within the context of an arts institution.
-One selected artist will receive a stipend of $10,000, professional development support, and the opportunity to work closely with Museum collections and staff.
+One selected artist will receive a stipend of $10,000, professional development support, and the opportunity to work closely with museum collections and staff.
+Please note: housing and/or studio space is not provided.

 Expectations

-Logistically, we envision that the resident artist will:
+The resident artist will:

 In addition to a $10,000 stipend, the artist will receive:

-- Access to research resources, including the RISD Museum Collections and RISD Fleet Library;
+• access to research resources, including the RISD Museum Collections and RISD Fleet Library;

-- Opportunities for mentorship from RISD Museum staff;
+• opportunities for mentorship from RISD Museum staff;

-- Artist-related professional development; and
+• artist-related professional development; and

-- Opportunities to share their creative process with RISD Museum audiences.
+• optional opportunities to share their creative process with RISD Museum audiences.

-- Additionally, a modest project budget is available should the artist choose to create a project, artwork, or public program as part of their research.
+• Additionally, a modest project budget is available should the artist choose to create a project, artwork, or public program as part of their research.

 Eligibility

-- Applicants must be local, residing in the Providence metropolitan area for at least one year prior to the application deadline.
+• Applicants must be local, residing in the Providence metropolitan area for at least one year prior to the application deadline.

-- Applicants must be 18+ years of age.
+• Applicants must be 18+ years of age.

-- Applicants may not be enrolled in a degree-seeking program, either part-time or full-time, at an institution of higher learning at the time of the application deadline or during the year of the residency.
-Because RISD employees already have access to many of the resources provided by this residency, they are not eligible for this program.
-RISD CE Certificate Students are eligible to apply.
+• Applicants may not be enrolled in a degree-seeking program, either part-time or full-time, at an institution of higher learning at the time of the application deadline or during the year of the residency.

 Selection Process